 Find a popular spot further along the coast between Airey's Inlet and Lorne at Cathedral Rock or the right-handers running into the rocky shores of Lorne Point and, on its western side, at Vera Lynn and off St George's River.
 Along the coast, between Lorne and Apollo Bay, there are good surf spots at Cumberland River, Wye River, Baldy Rock, Skenes Creek, Sawmills and Kennett River.

 Tackle the wild western surf areas past Cape Otway.
 Many surfers consider Johanna Beach, 35 kilometres west of Apollo Bay, to be one of the top surfing beaches in Victoria, with big beach breaks on the steeply sloping ocean floor and a variety of reefs and beach breaks also around Castle Cove.
 These conditions are repeated at Princetown, Gibson Steps, Port Campbell and Peterborough.
 There are big right-hand reef breaks at the Lighthouse and Green Island, the point break of The Passage and the reefs of Gabbos and Gooloos.

+Travel further west to Warrnambool for the beach breaks of Logan's Beach, The Flume and Levy's Beach or the gentle surf of East Beach at Port Fairy.
 Experience an outstanding variety of points, capes and bays around Portland.
 Here the rides are so long that you have to walk back to a take-off point rather than paddle out again.
-Hot spots include Shelley Beach east of Cape Bridgewater, the Water tower near Portland, Yellow Rock and Crumpets which are sure to produce fine waves as well as Whites Beach to the east of Discovery Bay.
+Hot spots include Shelley Beach east of Cape Bridgewater, the Water tower near Portland, Yellow Rock and Crumpets which are sure to produce fine waves, as well as Whites Beach to the east of Discovery Bay.